cmrazek/WallSwitch/ReadMe.txt

 	Email: chrismrazek@gmail.com

 ChangeLog:

+Version 1.3.1 - 2014-11-29:
+- Fixed error with version 1.3 installer.
+- Fixed problem with application not shutting down properly when killed by the installer.
+  Note: Previous versions of WallSwitch may not shutdown correctly during installation.
+  When upgrading to 1.3.1, I recommend exiting WallSwitch before installing.

 Version 1.3 - 2014-11-29:
 - Added 'widgets' which allow users to create their own custom objects that can be rendered over the